|

 • Are you waiting for your flight?

-• Go to a store that has candles or incense.
+• Visit a store that sells candles or incense.
 Write about your experience, and how your favorite smells made you feel.
 What do you see?
 Describe it in your journal.

 • Go to a café.
 Use your five senses: what can you see, smell, taste, touch, and hear?
 What do you see?
 Describe it in your journal.